 - Removed any remaining federal statutes of limitations involving the abduction or physical or sexual abuse of a child

-- Made it more difficult for those accused of serious federal crimes against children to make bail
+- Made it more difficult for child abductors to make bail

 - Increased federal minimum prison sentences for offenses related to abduction and exploitation of children

-- Imposed a two-strike penalty requiring life imprisonment for offenders who are convicted of a second serious federal sex offense against a minor
+- Imposed a two-strike penalty requiring life imprisonment for offenders convicted of a second serious federal sex offense against a minor

 - Strengthened prohibitions on virtual child pornography

 AMBER Alerts Law: Criteria Used to Issue an Alert

-In order to avoid false alarms, the U.S. Department of Justice has developed a set of criteria to which states typically adhere.
-Before issuing an AMBER alert, the following criteria should be established:
+To avoid false alarms, the U.S. Department of Justice has developed a set of activation criteria.
+Before issuing an AMBER alert, states should meet the following criteria:

 - The child is 17 years old or younger.

-- The child is at risk of serious injury or death, and
+- The child is at risk of imminent danger of serious injury or death.

-- There is enough descriptive information about the child, the captor, or the captor's vehicle to issue an alert.
+- There is enough descriptive information about the child, the suspect, or the suspect's vehicle to issue an alert.

-After meeting the criteria, a local law enforcement agency or coordinator may issue an AMBER Alert, which typically includes descriptive information about the child, their captor, and the vehicle used in the abduction.
-Photographs of the child are also included if available.
+After meeting the criteria, a local law enforcement agency or coordinator may issue an AMBER Alert.
+The alert typically includes descriptive information about the child, their captor, and the vehicle used in the abduction.
+Law enforcement may share photographs of the child if available.